Tomonaga-Luttinger liquid theory for one-dimensional attractive Fermi gases: II. Yang-Gaudin Model And Bosonization

 \section{II.
 Yang-Gaudin Model And Bosonization}

 We consider a 1D delta-function interacting ultracold Fermi gas prepared in two hyperfine sublevels denoted as $|\uparrow \rangle$ and $|\downarrow \rangle$.
 The Hamiltonian is given by

 with total particle number $N=N_\uparrow+N_\downarrow$ and magnetization $M=N_\uparrow-N_\downarrow$, where $N_\sigma$ ($\sigma = \uparrow,\,\downarrow$) is the number of particles in spin-$\sigma$ state.
 Here $h$ and $\mu$ stand for the external magnetic field and chemical potential, respectively.
 In our calculation, we adopt a unit system by setting $\hbar=2m=1$ for convenience, and we will focus on attractive interaction with $c<0$.
+The interaction strength is $c\equiv-2\hbar^2/ma_{1D}$, where $a_{1D}$ is an effective 1D scattering length \cite{Olshanii:1998}.
+It will be convenient to define the dimensionless interaction strength $\gamma \equiv c/n$, where $n=N/L$ is the total particle density.
+In the absence of an external magnetic field, the spin degrees of freedom have a finite gap $\Delta_\sigma\approx \frac{\hbar ^2 n^2 }{2m}\left( \frac{\gamma ^2}{2} -\frac{\pi^2 }{8} \right)$\cite{Xi-Wen Guan:2007}, which can be regarded as the energy scale for breaking the bound state.
 Hamiltonian (\ref{Hamiltonian}) is known as the Yang-Gaudin model, first solved by Yang \cite{C.N.Yang:1967} and Gaudin \cite{Gaudin:1967} using the Bethe Ansatz.
 The universal thermodynamic properties of the system can be derived from the thermodynamic Bethe Ansatz (TBA) equations \cite{Takahashi:1994,Lai:1973,Lai:1971,Xi-Wen Guan:2007,Xi-Wen Guan:2023}.